unified-font-object/ufo-spec/versions/ufo3/lib.plist.md

 #### public.openTypeCategories

 This key is used to define the category of the glyphs to be used, for example, as glyph class in the [OpenType GDEF Glyph Class Definition Table].
 The categories are stored in a dictionary keyed by glyph name.
 Both key and values must be strings.
-Values must be one of `base`, `mark`, `ligature` or `component`.
+Values must be one of `unassigned`, `base`, `mark`, `ligature` or `component`.
 This data is optional.

 The dictionary may contain glyph names that are not in the font.
 The dictionary may not contain a key, value pair for all glyphs in the font.